As2909/Projects/Data Engineer Project - Sales Transformation/README.md

-## Data Transformation Pipeline for AdventureWorks Database
+## Data Pipeline For ON-Premise SQL Database

 ### Overview
 This project aims to create a comprehensive data transformation pipeline for Azure Data Lake Storage Gen2.
 The pipeline will handle data ingestion, processing, transformation, and storage using ADF , Synapse Analytics and Azure Databricks.

-#### Pipeline Activities :AdventureWorks Database Integration And Transformation
+#### Pipeline 1 :AdventureWorks Database Integration And Transformation
 - **Data Ingestion:** Raw data from the AdventureWorks database on an on-premise SQL Server will be ingested into Azure Data Lake Storage Gen2 (`ingested-data` container) using Azure Data Factory's self-hosted integration runtime with SQL authentication.